List of political parties in Kazakhstan

 This article lists political parties in Kazakhstan.
 Kazakhstan is a dominant-party state with Amanat in power.
-There are 7 legal parties in Kazakhstan.
+There are seven legal parties in Kazakhstan.
 Political reforms towards Western-styled multi-party politics and electioneering have made easier for people to join a party.
-And to be a registered political party in Kazakhstan at least 20,000 person membership is required.
+To be a registered political party in Kazakhstan, membership of at least 20,000 persons is required.